prithvi-sharma/Darja/README.md

 We don't compare ourselves to the billion people earning less than us.
 We compare ourselves to the few earning more.
 We only obsess the gap above, never the gap below.

 The website doesn't tell you how un-successful you are.
-It doesnt need to. **You're probably already winning.
+It doesn't need to. **You're probably already winning.
 But you'll never believe it.**

 ## The Real Message